Kmenguete/OpenClassroom_project7/README.md

 An algorithm is said to have a factorial time complexity when it grows in a factorial way based on the size of the input data.
 The complexity of this kind of algorithm grow very fast, even for a small size input of data.
 In the big O notation, it is the worst level of complexity.
+***
+The space complexity has the same big O notation as the time complexity.
+In the space complexity, we evaluate, the complexity by the space an algorithm and its input data takes in memory(in bytes).
+Generally, an algorithm that is time-consuming takes very few places in memory.
+On the reverse, an algorithm that does not take a lot of place in memory is time-consuming.
+Consequently, when we write an algorithm, we have to find a delicate compromise between the time it takes to run and the space it takes in memory.